Help us Track the Monarchs – Community Science Observers Needed

 Lu’s Memorial Pollinator Garden

 Since 2010, significant portions of the Gardens at Lake Merritt have been converted from lawn to pollinator habitat.
-This portion was planted honors the memory of Lucille Rocha and offer nectar and host plants for pollinators.
-A tranquil Seed Fountain quenches the thirst of the fluttering Monarchs which now grace Oakland in growing number.
-Our volunteers cull habitat for caterpillars and our Butterfly Fostering program offers local youth the chance to witness the miraculous metamorphosis in their own homes and release the emergent butterflies, fulfilling Lu’s final wish.
+This portion was planted to honor the memory of Lucille Rocha and offer nectar and host plants for pollinators.
+A tranquil Seed Fountain quenches the thirst of the fluttering Monarchs which now grace Oakland in growing numbers.
+Our volunteers cull habitat for caterpillars and our butterfly education program offers local youth the chance to witness the miraculous metamorphosis.

 Veterans Memorial Building Garden